Delight-In/Phishing-Classifier/README.md

 # Phishing Website Detection Model

-This repository contains the code for training and using a machine learning model to classify websites as either phishing or legitimate based on various features.
-The model utilizes a set of features derived from the URL and domain of the website, and it outputs a classification result (phishing or legitimate).

 ### Dataset Description

 The dataset contains information about websites and is used to predict whether a website is phishing or legitimate.
 The dataset has the following columns: